Hammer Projects: Petrit Halilaj

-For his first solo exhibition in Los Angeles, Halilaj will present a group of the moths suspended at various heights, illuminated by custom flickering lights.
+For his first solo exhibition in Los Angeles, Petrit Halilaj presents a group of giant moth costumes suspended at various heights, illuminated by custom flickering lights.

 Mining his personal history and cultural identity, Petrit Halilaj constructs whimsical worlds inhabited by fantastical creatures and reimagined relics.
 Using humble materials such as sticks, mud and fabric he has re-imagined animals from forgotten places and times.
 His affinity for animals extends beyond representation as art works—on several occasions the artist has adopted an animal persona as a method of both disguise and metamorphosis.
 He’s been a bird, a dog, and most recently a moth.
 Working collaboratively with his mother, Halilaj crafted giant moth costumes using traditional Kosovar fabrics or materials like qilim, dyshek and jan carpets (they were shown at the 2017 Venice Biennale).
 For the artist they symbolize discovery, transformation, and concealment, and playing Peter Pan to Tinkerbell, he elevates the often-reviled insect to a more esteemed position in the animal kingdom.
 For his first solo exhibition in Los Angeles, Halilaj will present a group of the moths suspended at various heights in the Hammer’s vault gallery, illuminated by custom flickering lights.

 Petrit Halilaj (b.
-1986, Kostërrc, Skenderaj-Kosovo) lives and works between Berlin, Germany and Pristina, Kosovo.
+1986, Kostërrc, Skenderaj-Kosovo) lives and works in Berlin and Pristina, Kosovo.
 He studied fine arts at the Brera Academy in Milan.
-He has had numerous solo exhibitions at institutions such as: New Museum, New York (2017); Hangar Bicocca, Milan, Italy (2015); Kölnischer Kunstverein, Cologne (2015); Bundeskunsthalle, Bonn, Germany (2015); ChertLüdde, Berlin (2014, 2011, 2009); Kunsthalle Lissabon, Lisbon (2014); WIELS Contemporary Art Center, Brussels (2013); Kunsthalle Sankt Gallen, St. Gallen, Switzerland (2012); Kunstraum Innsbruck, Germany (2011); and Center for Contemporary Art Pristina, Kosovo.
-Halilaj’s work has also been included in group shows in important venues such as the Venice Biennale (2017); National Gallery of Kosovo, Pristina (2015); Palazzo Grassi, Venice, Italy (2015); Centre Pompidou, Paris (2014); Galleria d’Arte Moderna, Milan, Italy (2012); New Museum, New York (2011); and Berlin Biennial (2010), among others.
-In 2013, Halilaj represented Kosovo in the nation’s pavilion at the Venice Biennale and in 2017 he was the recipient of the Mario Merz Prize, the Smithsonian Artist Research Fellowship, and received special mention from the jury of the International Art Exhibition La Biennale di Venezia.
+He has had solo exhibitions at institutions such as the New Museum, New York (2017); kamel menour, Paris and London (2017; 2014); Hangar Bicocca, Milan (2015); Kölnischer Kunstverein, Cologne (2015); Bundeskunsthalle, Bonn, Germany (2015); ChertLüdde, Berlin (2014, 2011, 2009); Kunsthalle Lissabon, Lisbon (2014); WIELS Contemporary Art Center, Brussels (2013); Kunsthalle Sankt Gallen, Saint Gall, Switzerland (2012); Kunstraum Innsbruck, Germany (2011); and Center for Contemporary Art Pristina, Kosovo.
+Halilaj’s work has also been included in group shows at venues such as the Venice Biennale (2017); National Gallery of Kosovo, Pristina (2015); Palazzo Grassi, Venice, Italy (2015); Centre Pompidou, Paris (2014); Galleria d’Arte Moderna, Milan (2012); New Museum, New York (2011); and the Berlin Biennale (2010).
+In 2013 Halilaj represented Kosovo in the nation’s pavilion at the Venice Biennale.
+In 2017 he was awarded the Mario Merz Prize and the Smithsonian Artist Research Fellowship, and he received a special mention from the jury of the 57th International Art Exhibition of La Biennale di Venezia.

-Hammer Projects is presented in memory of Tom Slaughter and with support from the Horace W. Goldsmith Foundation.
+The Hammer Projects series is presented in memory of Tom Slaughter and with support from the Horace W. Goldsmith Foundation.